pandas-dev/pandas/doc/source/developer.rst

    parquet file, they will *always* come out as unicode (in Python 2) or str (in Python 3).

+   If the column name is a subclass of or equal to ``six.binary_type``, it will be decoded into a UTF-8 string.

 ``pandas_type`` is the logical type of the column, and is one of:

 * Boolean: ``'bool'``